edogambacorta/portfolio-website/memory-bank/progress.md

 ## Current Status

-The project is in its initial development phase.
-The basic structure and core components have been set up, providing a foundation for further development.
-The focus is currently on building out the main sections of the home page and implementing the core functionality.
+The project has made significant progress, with the header and navigation components refined and improved.
+The focus is now on building out the remaining sections of the home page and ensuring a consistent, responsive design across all components.

 ## Known Issues